-The Compensation Committee has placed an emphasis on variable pay; 91% of Mr. Haley's target total direct compensation is performance-based and, on average, 73% of the other NEOs' target total direct compensation is performance-based.
+The Compensation Committee has placed an emphasis on variable pay; 91% of Mr. Haley's target total direct compensation is performance-based and, on average, 72% of the other NEOs' target total direct compensation is performance-based.
 The Compensation Committee does not have an explicit pay positioning strategy relative to market, but rather evaluates a number of factors, including role, tenure, experience, contribution and performance, among other factors, in determining appropriate target pay opportunities.

 Although the Compensation Committee looks at each component of compensation (base salary, STI, LTI and pension) separately, it also looks at the total rewards package to ensure competitiveness, incenting top performance, internal equity among the executive team members and shareholder alignment.
+The below table reflects the 2020 compensation design for the NEOs after the Compensation Committee adopted changes to address the economic uncertainty of the COVID-19 pandemic.